OpenEvalProject/evals/manuscripts/elife-68447/v5/manuscript.md

 ## Abstract

 Breast cancer heterogeneity in histology and molecular subtype influences metabolic and proliferative activity and hence the acid load on cancer cells.
-We hypothesized that acid-base transporters and intracellular pH (pH i ) dynamics contribute inter-individual variability in breast cancer aggressiveness and prognosis.
-We show that Na + ,HCO 3 – cotransport and Na + /H + exchange dominate cellular net acid extrusion in human breast carcinomas.
-Na + /H + exchange elevates pH i preferentially in estrogen receptor-negative breast carcinomas, whereas Na + ,HCO 3 – cotransport raises pH i more in invasive lobular than ductal breast carcinomas and in higher malignancy grade breast cancer.
-HER2-positive breast carcinomas have elevated protein expression of Na + /H + exchanger NHE1/SLC9A1 and Na + ,HCO 3 – cotransporter NBCn1/SLC4A7.
-Increased dependency on Na + ,HCO 3 – cotransport associates with severe breast cancer: enlarged CO 2 /HCO 3 – -dependent rises in pH i predict accelerated cell proliferation, whereas enhanced CO 2 /HCO 3 – -dependent net acid extrusion, elevated NBCn1 protein expression, and reduced NHE1 protein expression predict lymph node metastasis.
+We hypothesized that acid-base transporters and intracellular pH (pHi) dynamics contribute inter-individual variability in breast cancer aggressiveness and prognosis.
+We show that Na+,HCO3– cotransport and Na+/H+ exchange dominate cellular net acid extrusion in human breast carcinomas.
+Na+/H+ exchange elevates pHi preferentially in estrogen receptor-negative breast carcinomas, whereas Na+,HCO3– cotransport raises pHi more in invasive lobular than ductal breast carcinomas and in higher malignancy grade breast cancer.
+HER2-positive breast carcinomas have elevated protein expression of Na+/H+ exchanger NHE1/SLC9A1 and Na+,HCO3– cotransporter NBCn1/SLC4A7.
+Increased dependency on Na+,HCO3– cotransport associates with severe breast cancer: enlarged CO2/HCO3–-dependent rises in pHi predict accelerated cell proliferation, whereas enhanced CO2/HCO3–-dependent net acid extrusion, elevated NBCn1 protein expression, and reduced NHE1 protein expression predict lymph node metastasis.
 Accordingly, we observe reduced survival for patients suffering from luminal A or basal-like/triple-negative breast cancer with high SLC4A7 and/or low SLC9A1 mRNA expression.
 We conclude that the molecular mechanisms of acid-base regulation depend on clinicopathological characteristics of breast cancer patients.
-NBCn1 expression and dependency on Na + ,HCO 3 – cotransport for pH i regulation, measured in biopsies of human primary breast carcinomas, independently predict proliferative activity, lymph node metastasis, and patient survival.
+NBCn1 expression and dependency on Na+,HCO3– cotransport for pHi regulation, measured in biopsies of human primary breast carcinomas, independently predict proliferative activity, lymph node metastasis, and patient survival.

 ## Introduction